Montreal Alouettes: Re-branding and demise (1986–1987)

 With the collapse of the league's television deal leaving several other franchises in serious distress, the league was not in a position to take over operating the team.
 Re-location was not an option either even though several Canadian cities had expressed interest in acquiring a CFL team (with London, Ontario being briefly considered).
 Even notwithstanding the logistical challenges of moving a team on short notice, no prospective city had a stadium that was suitable even for temporary use.
 At the time, the CFL was lukewarm to the possibility of expanding or re-locating to U.S. markets (the CFL's U.S. expansion experiment did not come until six years later).

 The Alouettes played both of their two preseason games on the road.
 However, Bronfman was at the end of his tether and folded the new Alouettes on June 24, 1987, just a day before the 1987 regular season started.
-The league had been well-aware of this possibility for months, and immediately released a previously-drafted eight-team schedule.
+The league had been wellaware of this possibility for months, and immediately released a previously-drafted eight-team schedule.
 However, the Alouettes' demise came so late that the June 28 Washington Post still announced an ESPN broadcast of an Alouettes–Stampeders game, a game that would never be played.
 To balance out the divisions, the easternmost-West Division team, the Winnipeg Blue Bombers, moved to the East Division to take the Alouettes' place (along with this, the "cross-over rule" for the playoffs was scrapped until 1997).

 The CFL held a dispersal draft for the Alouettes players.
 Some of the players left out of work by the team's demise (both on the Alouettes and players on other CFL teams who were cut to make room for former Alouettes) played in the NFL as replacement players during another players' strike later that year.
 During the period that the Alouettes were inactive, professional gridiron football would return to Montreal in the form of the NFL-created World League of American Football's Montreal Machine, who played two seasons in 1991 and 1992 under American rules.